rascol/Raspberry-Pi-PPS-Client/client/pps-client.md

 ## Noise {#noise}

 The situation with regard to jitter and latency (noise) in the PPS interrupt response is complicated.
-Not only is it necessary to characterize `sysDelay` but there is also the problem of removing as much noise as possible.
+Not only is it necessary to characterize `sysDelay` but also noise must be removed as much as possible.
 In order to characterize `sysDelay`, measurements of interrupt latency were made by timing the triggering of the hardware interrupt from a GPIO pin tied across to the GPIO pin that requested the interrupt.
 Those measurements revealed that interrupt latency has three distinct components:

 1. a constant component corresponding to the minimum time required to process the interrupt interrupt request,